Consumer Medicine Information

 non-steroidal anti-inflammatory drugs (NSAIDs), used to relieve pain and inflammation

 insulin and tablets used to treat diabetes

-for appetite control, asthma, colds, coughs, hay fever or sinus problems unless you have discussed it with your doctor or
+medicines for appetite control, asthma, colds, coughs, hay fever or sinus problems

 Other medicines not listed above may also interact with ramipril.

 Follow all directions given to you by your doctor carefully.

 They may differ to the information contained in this leaflet.